 Because you can dip different types of material, from metal to feathers, into Plasti Dip, you can create a wide array of jewelry for a low cost.

-The Plasti Dip sticks well to the surface and creates a colorful coating that smooths the edges.
+Since the Plasti Dip sticks well to the surface and creates a colorful coating that smooths the edges, it can be used to provide a contemporary appearance to different objects that can be sported as jewelry.

 6- Non-Slip Slippers

 One of the most popular types of slippers is those which are crochet and handmade.
 Soft and breathable, these slippers are pretty comfortable.
+However, they also are quite slippery when walking on wooden or tile flooring.

-Applying Plasti Dip on the bottom of these slippers creates a non-slip surface, making your walk far more comfortable.
+Applying rubberized Plasti Dip on the bottom of these slippers creates a non-slip surface, making your walk far more comfortable on tile or wooden surfaces.

 7- Short-Term Car Coating

+Arguably the most popular use of Plasti Dip is to coat a vehicle temporarily.
 You can coat the entire car if you desire, but the most popular areas are the trims, wheels, wing mirrors, and badges.

-After a few years, you can peel off the Plasti Dip if you want, and the paintwork underneath will still be intact.
+The product provides robust protection for years when applied correctly.
+And since it’s peelable, after a few years, you can peel off the Plasti Dip if you want, and the paintwork underneath will still be intact.

-Can You Paint Over Plasti Dip – Is It Paintable?
+Can You Paint Over Plasti Dip – Is it Paintable?

-Share the post "What is Plasti Dip Paint – What is It Used for?"
+Share the post "What is Plasti Dip Paint – What is it Used for?"

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.